 The development of Cancún as a center for tourism was part of a governmental strategy initiated in the 1960s and aimed at creating tourist centers in the country as a means of obtaining foreign currency.
 Several sites were developed in this way (e.g., Los Cabos, Loreto, Manzanillo), including the northeastern littoral of the Yucatán peninsula, where development began in the first half of the 1970s.
-The establishment and development of Cancún has shifted the axis of the Yucatán peninsula's economy in a way that will influence future development of the peninsula.
+The establishment and development of Cancún has shifted the axis of the Yucatán peninsula.